preetusingh/Hadoop_AWS/HiveMaxNAvg/src/HiveMaxNAvg/README.md

 ##Prerequisites

-a.
 Download the below mentioned jars and configure into project build path

 hadoop-common-2.7.0.jar